ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

   * Justification: To align with the ACSC Windows 10 hardening guidance.
   * Block all consumer Microsoft account user authentication: Enabled
   * Prevent the usage of OneDrive for file storage: Enabled
-  * Accounts: Block Microsoft accounts: Users can’t add or log on with Microsoft accounts
+  * Accounts: Block Microsoft accounts: Users can't add or log on with Microsoft accounts
 * MSS settings
   * Justification: To align with the ACSC Windows 10 hardening guidance.
   * IP source routing protection level: Enabled